My Mo Space

 Family history (father or brother with testicular cancer)

-Previous incident of testicular cancer (Around one in 25 men who have had cancer in one testicle are likely to develop cancer in the other testicle at some stage)
+Previous occurrence of testicular cancer (Around one in 25 men who have had cancer in one testicle are likely to develop cancer in the other testicle at some stage)

 Down syndrome may also increases a man’s risk